 This is a beautiful, naturally gluten-free and dairy-free recipe, full of nutrition and unprocessed ingredients.
 Oh-and it tastes good too!
 My little girls thought that fruit in a chicken salad was fun, and even though they don’t love leafy green vegetables yet, they still realize that they like salads.
-So…given my last post about the importance of recognizing and testing for celiac disease and other gluten-related disorders, does this mean that you have to get tested for celiac before making this yummy salad?
-Do you need to get tested before trying gluten-free foods or a going on a gluten-free diet?

 Here’s to eating well and welcoming the summer.
 Enjoy this lovely summertime salad!